 You can show or hide specific measures or attributes from your visualizations without modifying the underlying query.
 This gives you flexibility in viewing and presenting data, which is especially useful in crowded charts.

 In experiment scorecards, you can toggle and save visibility settings for decision-making and guardrail metrics.
-Special pivot attributes used in scorecards also surface, allowing more control over what is displayed in performance comparisons over time.
+Special pivot attributes used in scorecards also surface, letting you have more control over what is displayed in performance comparisons over time.

 Chart settings